0fajarpurnama0/0fajarpurnama0.github.io/_posts/2021-05-03-quick-guide-crypto.md

 *   To sell cryptocurrencies and withdraw cash.
 *   To perform trading.

 While I was in Japan, I recommend using [BTCBOX](https://0fajarpurnama0.github.io/cryptocurrency/2020/03/07/btcbox-crypto-trading-platform), and in Indonesia I recommend using the first and most popular exchange [Indodax](https://indodax.com/ref/0fajarpurnama0/1) and an emerging exchange that have more DeFi chains withdrawal [Tokocrypto](https://www.tokocrypto.com/account/signup?ref=QNIM7G1Q).
 However, I lack knowledge of local cryptocurrency exchanges in each countries and therefore help me by leaving a comment of the local cryptocurrency exchanges you preferred in your country.
+[Click here for quick guide to Tokocrypto Mobile](https://0fajarpurnama0.github.io/cryptocurrency/2021/05/09/quick-guide-tokocrypto-mobile).

 ## 4\.
 Cryptocurrency International Exchange